 Frenchtown, NJ 08825

 The township's 47 acre park is located at 200 Union Road.
 There are 9 ball fields, a playground, picnic area, pavilian, bocce court and concession stand.
 A one-mile loop trail encircles the park, with part of the trail travelling through a wooded natural area adjoining the Lockatong Creek.
 The park director lives on the premises.
 The pavilian can be reserved by contacting the park director.
 In 2006, a sand volleyball court, two horseshoe and shuffleboard areas were added.
-Link to Park Events Page.
-Link to Park Use Forms
+Link to Park Use Forms.
+Link to Native Plant Garden.

 Horseshoe Bend Park